shopware/admin-api-reference/docs/guides/quick-start/02-product-management.md

 ### Currency price structure

 Within the price, different currency prices are available.
-Each of these currency prices include properties `currencyId`, `gross`, `net`, `linked`.
+Each currency price includes properties `currencyId`, `gross`, `net`, `linked`.

 To define prices for a product in different currencies, this is an exemplary payload: